Hannibal Tesla Adventure Magazine

 Elwood Braun, Mathematical Marvel — He seems quiet and bookish, but under his mop of unruly hair rests the mind of a mathematical genius.
 Elwood’s ability to instantly calculate complex equations makes him an uncanny marksman and he usually has a pistol tucked away on his person.
 He rarely gets excited and usually seems completely absorbed in his reading; but he is highly perceptive of the details around him.
 You don’t want to play pool against him.

 Billy Highcloud, Navajo Ace — The youngest member of Hannibal’s team, Billy is not actually an ace.
-He was too young to fight during the Great War, although his father served as was a decorated pilot.
+He was too young to fight during the Great War, although his father served as a pilot.
 Billy grew up barnstorming with his father around the Southwest.
 A skilled mechanic and a natural pilot, Billy can fly anything with wings; and a few things without them.
 He has strong ties with his family, especially his Grandfather, whose proverbs he likes to quote.

 Ginger DuPree, Girl Reporter– The most recent addition to the team, Ginger DuPree is a reporter for the Chicago Courier.
 She covered the Martian Invasion of the Moon and for a time was a prisoner of the Martian Cat-Men.
 (Her prosthetic tail is a “gift” of the Martians, which she sometimes finds a nuisance).
 Gutsy and impetuous, she’s now after an even bigger story: Hannibal Tesla.